Start A Business

 Welcoming Center experts are available to walk entrepreneurs through the process of establishing or expanding a business.
 Our hands-on assistance helps business owners to understand city regulations, develop a business plan, choose a location, decide on merchandise, design a store layout, create a marketing strategy, and much more.

-As appropriate, we provide direct connections to our network of partners, including municipal agencies, fellow nonprofit organizations, and others.
+As appropriate, we provide direct connections to our network of partners, including municipal agencies, financial institutions, fellow nonprofit organizations, and others.

 Commercial corridors may experience an abundance of some types of businesses and a lack of others.
 We use empirical data from a variety of sources to assess the business mix on specific corridors.
 We also organize and collect neighborhood-specific research on what kinds of businesses might succeed in targeted corridors.
 We use this information to advise new merchants choose potential opportunities and to help business associations identify which goods and services are most needed in their community.